Wh014M/crypto-watcher/readme.md

 # How it works:
 ```
-Program sends requests on Bitstamp API and recive back prices of cryptocurrency's.
+Program sends requests on Bitstamp API and recive back real time prices of cryptocurrency's.

 ```
 # How to use: